cloudant-labs/spark-cloudant/README.md

 * Chunked response is not supported.
 For parallel partitioned loading, issue can be workarouded by setting jsonstore.rdd.maxInPartition.
 The following is the exception when query result is over limit.
 	HttpClientConnection: Aggregated response entity greater than configured limit of 1048576 bytes,closing connection java.lang.RuntimeException: sendReceive doesn't support chunked response

+* TableScan in cases hits IndexOutOfRangeException

 * Schema is calculated on the first document w/o any predicate push down.
 Need a better approach

 * Cloudant search index query does not support "paging" through skip and limit.
-Push down may not get the best performance anyway.

-* Need to improve how partition is determined for parallel loading
+* Need to improve how number of partitions is determined for parallel loading